kilton/darcyai-sdk/BUILD.md

 ## Requirements

 You’ll need to have a few things in place before you build.
 Here’s the list:
-- A laptop or desktop computer running Mac OS X
+- A laptop or desktop computer running Mac OS X or Windows
 - A webcam or USB camera (the built-in webcam on your computer should work nicely)
 - Python version 3.6.9 or greater
 - An integrated development environment (IDE) for writing and debugging your code